baruwaproject/baruwa2/docs/source/introduction.rst

 in leading web search engines are supported in Baruwa.

-A Custom MailScanner module is provided for asynchronous logging of messages to a PostgreSQL database with SQLite as backup as well as updating of the realtime search index.
+A Custom MailScanner module is provided for asynchronous logging of messages to a PostgreSQL database with SQLite backup as well as updating of the realtime search index.

 Baruwa is open source software, written in Python/Perl using the Pylons